bbouffaut/Skails-Map-Viewer-App/PRIVACY.md

 * the type and version of your exploitation system
 * the country where you connect from
 * the different pages you visit using the app (=Browing path)
+* A Device Id used by MixPanel for Analytics purpose
 * every other information you provide to us when you get in touch with us (email when you write to us, Github Id when you push an Issue)

 > **NB: WE DON'T COLLECT ANY PERSONAL INFORMATION.
 THE COLLECTED DATA ARE PURELY ANONYMOUS**.
 Thus this is not possible for us to link the data with you.